psg-mit/probzelus-oopsla21/artifact-readme.md

 There are a number of built-in distributions and operators such as `gaussian`.
 Please examine the supplied programs to see examples of these built-in operators.

-### Executing uF programs

-TODO: describe how to execute uF programs?

-### Relationship to ProbZelus

-TODO: describe how ProbZelus programs relate to this artifact?

 ### Claims Supported by Artifact

 The artifact supports all claims in the Evaluation section of the paper.
 In particular, executing the analysis on the benchmark programs produces the results in Table 1 of the paper indicating whether each program satisfies the m-consumed and unseparated paths properties.
 In the artifact, the iteration bound for the unseparated paths analysis is set to 10 iterations, which is the same as in the paper.